Demystifying investment docs: What investors expect to see

 If your choice of startup partner is purely based on the fact that you are friends, not a fundamentally sound business case, then it is doomed to failure.

 Personal and social compatibility does not necessarily carry over into the workplace.
-In fact, as was touched on above, it can often make bad situations worst.

 During working hours it’s best to keep an eye out that you don’t bring too much of the chummy friendship dynamic into the workplace.
 Indiscipline, lack of focus and sloppy business practices can infect the workplace culture and be tough to eradicate once they have taken hold.